clarencepohh/tp/docs/DeveloperGuide.md

 ### Error Handling
 The application handles various exceptions, such as `TaskManagerException`, `DateTimeParseException`, and `NumberFormatException`.
 When an exception occurs, an error message is printed to the console, and the application continues to run.

-Please note that this is a high-level overview of the design and implementation based on the provided code.
-You may need to adjust or expand on certain sections based on your specific requirements and additional implementation details.

 ## Product scope
 ### Target user profile